Eucharist for Sunday Services

 Notices:

-- Our food and clothing banks are open before and after Sunday and Wednesday services.
+• Our food and clothing banks will be open before and after the Sunday and Wednesday services.